Gold Price Forecast 2026 & 2027: Analyst Targets & Outlook

 What This Means in Practice

-The LBMA's 2026 average forecast of $4,742 is now much closer to reality than it looked in February.
-After Q1 averaged in the mid-$4,000s and spot currently sits near $4,524, the consensus forecast is broadly tracking the outturn so far — a break from the consistent under-shoot we saw in 2024 and 2025.
-If gold spends the rest of 2026 oscillating between $4,500 and $5,500 (as many bank views now suggest), the LBMA survey could end up being one of the more accurate calls of recent years.
+The LBMA's 2026 average forecast of $4,742 — and the Reuters poll's record $4,916 median — now look much closer to reality than the high-$5,000s and $6,000-plus bank targets that dominated the spring.
+After gold's worst quarter since 2013 left spot near $4,150, the survey consensus is broadly tracking the outturn — a break from the consistent under-shoot we saw in 2024 and 2025, and one reason JPMorgan, Goldman, Deutsche Bank and UBS all cut their targets toward it mid-year.
+If gold spends H2 2026 oscillating between $4,100 and $5,000 (as many bank views now suggest), the survey averages could end up among the more accurate calls of recent years.
 The broader lesson holds: top-down bank targets and bottom-up survey averages can diverge sharply, and both can be wrong in either direction.

 What Should UK Investors Do?
 A Practical Guide